This Is How You Lose Her

 The collection’s final two (and newest) stories, by contrast, display Diaz at the zenith of his powers.
 In buzzing prose, “Miss Lora” and “The Cheater’s Guide to Love” (2012) capture the subjective feeling of heartbreak with startling tenderness.
 In the latter, Yunior likens the loss of a lover to a national tragedy: “like someone flew a plane into your soul.
 Like someone flew two planes into your soul.”

 In these final stories, Diaz cautions that no amount of philandering or macho posturing can compensate for the loss of true love.
-After all, as Yunior realizes, “The half-life of love is forever.”subscribe to Ploughshares?
+After all, as Yunior realizes, “The half-life of love is forever.”Might we be so bold as to suggest that you subscribe to Ploughshares?